felixlapalma/covid19-argentina-viz/README.md

 # covid19-argentina-viz

-Repository to leave a nice (credits to @PratapVardhan) viz regarding covid19 cases in Argentina.
+Repository to leave a nice viz regarding covid19 cases in Argentina (credits to [@PratapVardhan](https://twitter.com/PratapVardhan)).

 The base jnb was taken from [base_jnb](https://github.com/pratapvardhan/notebooks/blob/master/covid19/covid19-overview.ipynb) and the base template (for viz) was taken from [base_template](https://github.com/pratapvardhan/notebooks/blob/master/covid19/overview.tpl)